Yehia-M/Investigate-European-Soccer-Database/README.md

 # Investigate-European-Soccer-Database
-## Project for udacity data analyst nanodegree
+## Project for Udacity Data Analysis Professional Nanodegree
 * European Soccer Database consists of multiple tables in ".sqlite" format
 * The database has recorded information about 25,000 matches from 2008 to 2016
 * The matches are from local leagues not from European competations like UCL or UEL